-Price index for new detached houses has been published since 1989 as an initiative by The Norwegian Financial Services Association (FNH).
+Price index for new detached houses has been published since 1989 as an initiative by Finance Norway.

 The price indexes are important indicators for housing constructors, financial institutions, government and others interested in the housing market.
-In European context, Eurostat is an initiator for harmonized house price indices.
-Norwegian State Housing Bank and other financial institutions use the index to analyse and monitor price/cost changes.
+The housing price indices are also used for international comparison.

 The price indices for new multi-dwellings and new detached houses are not fully coherent because the when the former measure the price on the sales point the latter measure the price at the completion date The sales point could refer to any point in the construction process, even before the actual construction starts.

-The population is all new multi-dwellings that are sold to an end-consumer in the actual quarter.
+The population is all new multi-dwellings that are sold in the quarter.

-Data is collected from construction companies and real estate developers.
+Data is collected from a sample of construction companies and real estate developers.
 The sample should include the most important enterprises in the industry.

-The data for computing the price index are obtained from two governmental administrative registers: the Norwegian Cadastre and Register of Deeds (grunnboken).
-The Cadastre provides information on dwellings completed during the reference period; location, utility floor space and who the owner is.
+The data are obtained from two governmental administrative registers: the Norwegian Cadastre and Register of Deeds (grunnboken).
+The Cadastre contains all completed buildings.
 The Register of Deeds provides price information, both sales price and plot value.

 The information is collected electronically through the Altinn internet portal for public reporting.
+The reporting deadline for each quarterly reporting is the 25th day of the month following the end of the reporting period.
 Some information is withdrawn from the real estate register of sales of dwellings.
 This contains mainly existing dwellings, but some new dwelling is also registered here.